JoseGayosoNeto/JoseGayosoNeto/README.md

 <!--Intro start-->
 <h2 align="left"> About me!<h3>

-- ☁ Estudante de Ciência da Computação na Universidade Federal do Piauí
+- ☁ Computer Science student at the Federal University of Piauí

-- 🌎 Morando em Teresina-PI, Brasil
+- 🌎 Living in Teresina - Piauí, Brazil

-- 🛠 Desenvolvedor Júnior com foco em Python e JavaScript
+- 🛠 Junior Developer focused on Python and JavaScript

-- 📝 Alto interesse por Desenvolvimento Web full-stack, Análise e Ciência de Dados
+- 📝 I've been interest in full-stack Web Development, Analytics and Data Science

-- 👨‍💻 Em busca de estágios na área de TI
+- 👨‍💻 Looking for internships in Information Technology (IT)

-- 🔋 Sempre em busca de conhecimento
+- 🔋 Always looking for knowledge

-- 📫 Sinta-se livre em me contactar **josegayosoneto@outlook.com.br**
+- 📫 Feel free to contact me: **josegayosoneto@outlook.com.br**

 <!--Intro end-->